 Folsom Economic Development Corporation

 Project Number: D4-3

 Expenditure Category: 2-Negative Economic Impacts/2.30-Technical Assistance Counseling or

 Business Planning

 Impacted Community: Small Businesses

 Funding Amount: \$560,000

 Project Status: In Progress

-The purpose of this project is to grant the Folsom Economic Development Corporation (FedCorp) with funding to assist the organization.
-FedCorp will utilize the funding to sustain the organization's ability to provide business support services and programs designed to strengthen the community's economic base and provide high-quality jobs for residents.
+The purpose of this project is to allocate funding for the Folsom Economic Development Corporation (FedCorp) to provide supportive services to businesses impacted by the pandemic in the unincorporated areas of Sacramento County.
+The business supportive services program includes initial marketing and outreach to attract and retain participant businesses, experts and partners.
+Participants are provided with training, consultation, webinars and mentoring.
+The program is designed to strengthen the community's economic base and provide high-quality jobs for residents.

+All small businesses in the County were impacted by the Pandemic.
+Across the County, 98.47% of all businesses are classified as small businesses, with under 100 employees, and 91.91% of these small businesses have under 20 employees45.
+Impacts ranged from disruptions to supply chains, additional costs for personal protection equipment, mandatory shutdowns, mobility restrictions, and uncertainty about short-term prospects.

 Use of Evidence: